NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_melee_combat.md

 ### Weapon Actor

 The Weapon Actor (`NinjaCombatWeaponActor`) is an **abstract class** that can be used as a base for all your weapons.
-It properly implements the Melee Weapon Interface, executing the expected logic and exposing properties for adjustment.
+It properly implements the **Melee Weapon Interface**, executing the expected logic and exposing properties for adjustment.

 The Combat System also provides another base class compatible with the **Inventory System**.
 For more information, check the [Weapon Actor](cbt_weapon_architecture.md#weapon-actor) and [Inventory Integration](cbt_integration_inventory.md) topics.